 The mechanics of both what rate to apply and how to apply the fee would take substantial care and detail in preparing.
-For example, in December 2010 Ofcom, the United Kingdom's telecommunications regulator, issued a policy statement that adopts a revised framework for its Administrative Incentive Pricing (AIP) program based on eight principles and four methodologies - used to determine whether AIP should be applied and at what level fees should be set - as well as three pricing review principles to address how and when AIP and cost-based fees will be reviewed and the success of these fees evaluated.
-Concerning the role of AIP, the framework states that AIP should be applied in combination with other spectrum management practices in both private and public sectors with the objective of securing optimal use of the radio spectrum for the long term..
 Such detail is beyond the scope of this report.
-This report recommends that the NTIA and FCC study the implementation of such a spectrum fee and solicit input from both federal and non-federal users who might be subject to fees.
+This report recommends that the NTIA and FCC study the implementation of such a spectrum fee and solicit input from both federal government users and commercial users who might be subject to fees.
 Some of the issues to be considered include the following: